-Being a good boss or manager in a fitness business, or a medical practice, or a health club or any other wellness business often means learning lessons from those who have managed YOU…whether they did it well, or not so well.
+Being a good boss in a fitness business, or a medical practice, or a health club or any other wellness business often means learning lessons from those who have managed YOU…whether they did it well, or not so well.

 When I grow up, I want to live up to the lessons I learned from the best bosses I ever had.

 1. Respect is the bedrock of strong companies

 I worked for a top partner at now defunct Arthur Andersen LLP who would HURL individual Chuckles candies at audit staff—hard.
 Not charming or funny, just obnoxious and dangerous.
 Other partners would routinely have audit staff— people with masters’ degrees and CPA licenses—retrieve their cars from the parking garage.
 It wasn’t even intended as hazing or initiation—it was just a reflection of how unimportant they really felt the audit staff was.
 And I can’t tell you how many hours very highly educated staff spent on brainless tasks like sticking paper reinforcements on binder inserts and manually counting pages in printed audit reports just to be sure all pages were present.

 The result: A constant brain drain, even though this was the top CPA firm in the world at the time.
 As soon as most professional staff had enough experience to make them attractive to private employers, they were outta there.

 That experience taught me to treat everyone in the business with respect and appreciation.
 If they didn’t add value, their job wouldn’t exist.
 And that’s true for the front desk, the cleaning staff, and the accounting clerks—not just the folks who deal directly with clients, members and customers.

 2. A solution is a solution, even if it wasn’t the way you would have done it

 In one position, I reported to a company president who always gave smart people big projects and then left them alone to figure it all out.
 The result: more often than not, their project teams accomplished amazing things.